 Our family is part of a team called Be One that moved up to Ishinomaki following the 2011 disaster.
-This team is composed of Japanese and American Christians whose desire has been to walk with the people of Tohoku and committed to seeing our community transformed.
+This team is composed of Japanese and American Christians whose desire has been to walk with the people of Tohoku and who are committed to seeing our community transformed.

-The first time I came up, I was cleaning out a park and began saving the many pieces of broken pottery.
-I thought, “What if we could make something beautiful from this devastation?"
+The first time I came up, I was cleaning out a park and began saving the many pieces of broken pottery strewn about, thinking, “What if we could make something beautiful from this devastation?"
 I couldn't shake that thought.

 When our family moved up here from Hyogo prefecture, our children began attending the local elementary school.
 I was new in the area and was so grateful for the help of the local moms as we tried to get our family settled.
 Becoming friends with these moms was the impetus to try and start something... my new friends had lost so, so much.
 They needed a place to gather and find hope.

 In July 2012, we started gathering women together to make accessories from the broken pottery.
 And it was quite a group effort!
 Hundreds of volunteers helped to gather the pottery.
 Several professional jewelry artists came and taught our staff.
 A web designer volunteered to help us get a website started.
 Our Be One team used our different abilities to do the finance, tech, and behind-the-scenes work that it takes to pull off starting a company.

 October 2, 2012 we officially began the Nozomi Project, selling our accessories worldwide and paying women an hourly salary to work.
 We couldn't make long-term promises, but our desire was that this would be a chance for women to find employment, community, dignity, and hope.

 We have learned so much from our failures and our successes!
 We remain committed to balancing the two most important aspects of what we do: successful business and effective community.
 Collaboration is one of our core values.
 One necklace usually is made through the collective work of about eight different team members.

 We are committed to helping each staff grow personally and professionally.